► Tough CO2 limits coming to Europe

 Groups that have been slow to embrace plug-in cars – Ford, Fiat-Chrysler, Mazda, PSA Groupe – will almost certainly have to cap their own sales until their product range catches up with the regulations.
 The industry is furiously developing pure EVs, and plug-in and mild hybrids: it needs them on the market as soon as possible, ahead of new emissions targets coming into force in 2021.

 The Financial Times claims that FCA and Tesla have formed 'an open pool' of vehicles, basketing their combined sales for the purposes of European regulation.
 It based its story on declarations made with Brussels, ahead of the 2021 targets which specify group CO2 emissions must not surpass 95g/km.

 This countdown is focusing minds big-time.
-European Union legislators have introduced the world’s toughest emissions regulation: new cars sold in the region must emit on average 95g/km of CO2 in three years’ time.
-At the end of 2017, the industry’s cars were averaging 118.5g/km.
-Given that average actually went up on the 2016 figure, there is no doubt that some car makers will miss their individual targets, typically calculated on a group-wide basis and making allowances for vehicle weights.
+European Union legislators have introduced the world’s toughest emissions regulation: new cars sold in the region must emit on average 95g/km of CO2 by 2021.
+At the end of 2017, the industry’s cars were averaging 118.5g/km and that figure is rising in many countries, including the UK.
+There is no doubt that some car makers will miss their individual targets, typically calculated on a group-wide basis and making allowances for vehicle weights.
 Any group that misses its target will be hit with swingeing financial penalties.